apache/druid/docs/catalog/index.md

 * A new table in Druid's catalog (also known as the metadata store),
 * A set of new REST APIs to manage table metadata entries,
-* SQL integratoin to put the metadata to work.
+* SQL integration to put the metadata to work.

-Table metadata is an experimental feature in this release.
+Table metadata is an "alpha" feature in this release.
 We encourage you to try it and to provide feedback.
-However, since the feature is experimental, some parts may change based on feedback.
+However, since the feature is new, some parts may change based on feedback.
+The feature will continue to evolve over time.
+See [Limitations](#Limitations) for the current scope of the feature.

 In this section, we use the term "table" to refer to both datasources and external tables.
 To SQL, these are both tables, and the table metadata feature treats them